-5.24 To enhance public understanding of the work abilities of persons with disabilities as well as to publicise the services of the SPD and the WOPS, the SPD conducted a series of promotional activities, such as staging exhibitions, producing publications and advertisements, broadcasting promotional videos, and publicising promotional messages through newspapers, publications of employers' associations, radio and television channels, public transport network, wall banners and mobile application advertisements during the year.
-In addition, a large-scale seminar was held for employers and human resources practitioners.
-Promotional visits were paid to employers of different trades and publicity materials were sent to them to canvass more job vacancies for persons with disabilities.
+5.28 To enhance public understanding of the work abilities of persons with disabilities as well as to publicise the services of the SPD and the WOPS, the SPD conducted a series of promotional activities, such as producing publications and advertisements, broadcasting promotional videos, and publicising promotional messages through newspapers, publications of employers' associations, radio and television channels, public transport network, wall banners and mobile application advertisements during the year.
+In addition, promotional visits were paid to employers of different trades and publicity materials were sent to them to canvass more job vacancies for persons with disabilities.